So, you want to market a unique property.

 - Remote living and off-grid living enthusiasts

-- Real estate investors with a focus in the tourism and wellness niche
+- Real estate investors with a focus on the tourism and wellness niche

 - All the above living in and around the city two hours away

-With regards to the right marketing channels, you could look for property listing sites specialized in unique properties and then also use marketing campaigns via Google Ads and Facebook Ads.
+Regarding the proper marketing channels, you could look for property listing sites specialized in unique properties and then use marketing campaigns via Google Ads and Facebook Ads.

-The advantage with Facebook Ads is that you can probably find the above defined interest groups easier.
+The advantage of Facebook Ads is that you can easily find the above-defined interest groups.

-If you would like to dig deeper into Facebook Marketing, you can also read my larger Facebook marketing for real estate article here.
+You can also read my more extensive Facebook marketing for real estate article here.

-Google Ads is another option but there will be some additional keyword research involved.
+Google Ads is another option, but some additional keyword research will be involved.

-This will be a bit of guesswork at the beginning and you will have to do some guessing whether someone using a particular keyword is part of one of the above interest groups.
+This will be a bit of guesswork at the beginning, and you will have to guess whether someone using a particular keyword is part of one of the above interest groups.

-Someone searching ‘off grid living’ is likely interested in the topic, but among the searchers could be also people that just need advice on how to install solar panels or want to generate their own water.
+Still, the searchers could also be people who just need advice on installing solar panels or want to generate their own water.

-A certain percentage might also be potential buyers that think of buying an off grid property.
+A certain percentage might also be potential buyers considering buying an off-grid property.

-As you can see, you will need to think more about the search intent, and ask yourself how likely it is that there is a potential buyer among the searchers.
+As you can see, you will need to think more about the search intent and ask yourself how likely there is a potential buyer among the searchers.

-To some degree, you could also use Google display ads, where you can also choose interests.
+To some degree, you could also use Google display ads, where you can also target interests.

-However, keep in mind that the variety of interests to choose from is by far not as large as that of Facebook Ads.
+However, remember that the variety of interests to choose from is not as large as that of Facebook Ads.

 To make a long story short.

-In contrast to Facebook Ads, with Google Ads you will need to go broader and guess at the beginning if your potential buyer group will be among the searchers.
+In contrast to Facebook Ads, with Google Ads, you will need to go broader and guess at the beginning whether your potential buyer group will be among the searchers.

 The Right Price Could Be a Challenge

-Finally, another important factor is coming up with the right price to market a unique property.
+Finally, another important factor is the right price to market a unique property.

-Finding the right one can be a challenge because there are fewer comparable properties on the market.
+Finding the right one can be challenging because fewer comparable properties are on the market.

-In the above example property, the 7 bedrooms don’t add much value if in the area properties with 3 bedrooms have the highest demand.
+In the above example property, the seven bedrooms don’t add much value if, in the area, properties with three bedrooms have the highest demand.

 But in turn, the large property size, the bordering lake, and the treehouse are the features that would add more value.

-So, if you need to come up with the right value of a unique property you would first need to identify the crucial and not so crucial features that have a direct influence on the value and then go from there to appraise it.
+You would first need to identify the crucial and not-so-crucial features that directly influence the value and then go from there to appraise it.